 If a faculty member is working on a sponsored agreement for more than one month, the salary earned for the summer must be collected in installments equal to the percentage of time worked each month.

 All salary earned during the summer will be paid by use of a Change Form 101.
-Change Forms must be signed by the Department Head, Dean, the Provost, the Vice President for Academic Affairs Office and the Equity, Diversity and Global Outreach Office.
+Change Forms must be signed by the Department Head, Dean and the Provost.

 Change Forms for the break in contract dates are processed in the same manner as all other payroll forms.
 Forms for the 1st - 15th of the month are due the 15th and will be paid on the last working day of the month.
 Forms for the 16th - last working day are due the last working day and will be paid on the 15th of the following month.